The Death of the $2,000 Food Photoshoot

 The danger used to be not investing in a big glossy shoot.

-Now the bigger risk is being locked into inflexible imagery you can’t test or adapt:
+Now the bigger risk has shifted.
+It’s being locked into inflexible imagery you can’t test or adapt:

-- Photos that show portions you no longer serve, leading to review complaints.
+- Photos that show portions you no longer serve.
+This leads to review complaints.

-- Perfectly lit burgers that don’t match the current bun, confusing new guests.
+- Perfectly lit burgers that don’t match the current bun.
+This confuses new guests.

-- Hero shots that were never tested-just selected because “the chef liked it.”
+- Hero shots that were never tested.
+They got selected because “the chef liked it.”

 Delivery platforms are blunt about this.
-DoorDash’s menu photo guidelines stress that accurate, appetizing photos help guests decide quickly and reduce disputes.
-Deliverect notes that better photos correlate with higher conversion and order value, especially when guests can’t see your dining room.
+DoorDash’s menu photo guidelines stress that accurate, appetizing photos help guests decide quickly.
+They reduce disputes.
+Deliverect notes that better photos link to higher conversion and order value.
+This matters most when guests can’t see your dining room.

 So photography isn’t dying.
 The old purchasing pattern is.
 Operators are shifting from rare, expensive shoots to an always-on system: